The-Cool-Kids-2024/BudgetingApp/deliverables/index.rst

 ###########################################
-Welcome to the Budgeting App Documentation!
+Welcome to the CommonCents Documentation!
 ###########################################

 .. toctree::